open-contracting/software-development-handbook/docs/roadmap/index.rst

 Principles
 ----------

-This section serves to clarify important considerations, rather than to establish a comprehensive philosophy.
+This section serves to clarify important considerations, not establish a comprehensive philosophy.

 Understand user needs
 ~~~~~~~~~~~~~~~~~~~~~